-What follows is the GearBrain guide to buying a smartwatch in 2020.
+What follows is the GearBrain guide to buying a smartwatch in 2021.
 We have highlighted the major brands to consider, and explained the differences between smartwatches and hybrids, and how even some luxury Swiss watches are smarter than ever.
 We also look at what new models are expected to arrive later this year.

 In our eyes, a watch becomes a smartwatch when it replaces its traditional face and mechanical hands with a touch screen.
-Some hybrids do a bit of both, putting simpler displays inside the face of a regular watch, but we'll cover these further down this article.
+Some hybrids do a bit of both, putting simpler displays inside the face of a regular watch, but we'll cover those later.

 When it comes to smartwatch operating systems, like with computers and smartphones there are a couple of main players to consider.
 First there is watchOS, which is the operating used exclusively by the Apple Watch.

 Next there is Wear OS, which belongs to Google and was called Android Wear until 2018.
 The name was changed to promote the fact that watches running Google's software work with iPhones as well as Android devices – a key differentiator, as all models of Apple Watch only work with iPhones.

 Early smartwatches suffered from poor battery life of no more than one day, uninspiring design, and middling performance.
-Since those formative days, there have been vast improvements in all of these areas, with batteries lasting two or even three days, slimmer designs, and increased performance with better apps, connectivity and features.
+Since those formative days, there have been vast improvements in all of these areas, with some batteries lasting two or even three days, slimmer designs, and increased performance with better apps, connectivity and features.
 That said, for some models (including even the latest Apple Watch) at least one charge every 24 hours is required to get the most out of them.

 In most cases, smartwatches can double as a fitness tracker and personal trainer, tracking walking, running, cycling and other activities, sometimes with the help of an embedded heart rate monitor.
 Some specialize in certain areas, for example the Tag Heuer Connected that comes with a dedicated golf app for measuring distances and keeping score on courses all over the world.